 - Engineering degree in computer Sciences and Modelisation - Institut Supérieur d’Informatique, de Modélisation et de leurs Applications (ISIMA), 2018

 - Laconte, J., Deschênes, S.-P., Labussière, M., & Pomerleau, F. (2019).
 Lidar Measurement Bias Estimation via Return Waveform Modelling in a Context of 3D Mapping.
 In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA).
-Bibtex source
+PDF Bibtex source

 - Labussière, M., Laconte, J., & Pomerleau, F. (2019).
 Geometry Preserving Sampling Method based on Spectral Decomposition for 3D Registration. arXiv:1810.01666.
 Bibtex source